 The SKS sustained release technology employs a hydrogel template approach to prepare nano or microparticles of predefined size and shape and with homogeneous size distribution.
 The size of the particles can be adjusted, providing flexibility in controlling the size and release rate in drug delivery formulations.
 The drug loading capacity is much higher than that achieved by conventional methods (30% or higher), with a controlled initial burst release of drug that is minimal.
 Simplicity in processing makes the hydrogel template method useful for scale-up manufacturing of particles.
 We believe the technology has significant advantages over currently available microparticle drug delivery systems prepared by emulsion methods.
-The limits of emulsion technology include low drug loading capacity (usually much less than 10% of the total weight) and often significant initial burst release of a drug.
-This technology platform is adaptable to multiple routes of ocular delivery.
+This technology platform is adaptable to multiple routes of ocular delivery and amenable to multiple different polymers.

 We are using the sustained release technology platform to develop best-in-class drug formulations for ocular disease.
-The SKS Ocular sustained release technology acquired by Ohr employs micro fabrication techniques to create nano and microparticle drug formulations that can provide sustained and predictable release of a therapeutic drug over a 3 - 6 month period.
+The SKS Ocular sustained release technology acquired by Ohr employs micro fabrication techniques to create nano and microparticle drug formulations that can provide sustained and predictable release of a therapeutic drug over a 3-6 month period.
 The technology was designed to circumvent many of the challenges associated with current drug delivery technologies to deliver drugs, including small molecules and biologics, for extended durations.